-The course is primarily designed for students pursuing a career in the creative industries, or who plan to work in companies that advise or support those sectors.
-It may also be interesting for students seeking to advance their knowledge of strategic marketing in the context of a challenging, rapidly changing environment.
+The course is primarily designed for students who are pursuing a career in the entertainment, media, and sports sectors, or who are planning to work in companies that advise or support those sectors.
+It may also be interesting for students seeking to advance their knowledge of strategy and marketing in the context of a challenging, rapidly changing, and fun environment.

-The course starts with an examination of the defining properties of creative industries, and how those properties together introduce a unique set of challenges and opportunities for managers.
+The course starts with an examination of the properties that define the creative industries, and how those properties together introduce a unique set of challenges and opportunities for managers.
 Subsequent modules explore:

-- How can firms best allocate resources across a portfolio of projects and for one project over time?
+- How can entertainment businesses best allocate resources across a portfolio of projects and for one project over time?
 For example, does it pay to pursue a "blockbuster" strategy?

-- How can firms best approach the management and marketing of creative talent?
-In particular, how should companies invest in and capture value from superstars and the teams to which they belong?
+- How can entertainment businesses best approach the management and marketing of creative talent?
+In particular, how should companies invest in and capture value from "superstars" and the teams to which they belong?

 - How are digital technologies changing the creative industries?
-For instance, how are firms affected by - and how can they benefit from - the increased pressure on prices and the larger assortments offered online?
+For instance, how are businesses affected by - and how can they benefit from - the rise of online channels?

 The course ends with an examination of firms that fall outside the core creative industries but that seemingly face similar challenges or opportunities.

 Cases focus on established and emerging firms, products, and personalities in media, sports, and other entertainment industries.
-Examples include Marvel Enterprises, Grand Central Publishing, Warner Bros., Octone Records, Real Madrid, Manchester United's Sir Alex Ferguson, Maria Sharapova, LeBron James, MGM, Lady Gaga, The Metropolitan Opera, Radiohead, Hulu, Major League Baseball, the NFL, Jay-Z's Decoded, and Marquee.
+Examples include Marvel Enterprises, Grand Central Publishing, Warner Bros., Octone Records, Vogue, Real Madrid, Manchester United's Sir Alex Ferguson, Maria Sharapova, LeBron James, MGM, Lady Gaga, The Metropolitan Opera, Radiohead, Hulu, Major League Baseball, the NFL, Jay-Z's Decoded, and Marquee nightclub.

 Course Content and Organization

-The course will consist of 28 sessions, and include a brief final project.
+The course consists of 28 sessions, and includes a brief final project.
 Grading is based on class participation (50%) and the final project (50%).